-It may attain heights of up to 30 m (98 ft) in its natural habitat, though more typically is 15 to 20 m (50 to 65 ft) tall with a straight trunk supporting a densely leafy, rounded crown.
-The bark is light grey or light-brown, smooth when young, becoming rough and furrowed with age.
+It may reach up to 30 m (98 ft) in its natural habitat, though it is more typically 15 to 20 m (50 to 65 ft) tall, with a straight trunk supporting a densely leafy, rounded crown.
+The bark is light grey or light brown, smooth when young, and becomes rough and furrowed with age.

 Leaves are large, up to 80 cm (2.6 ft) long and feathery, made up of ten to twenty-eight deep green, oval to lance-shaped leaflets, each 8 to 15 cm (3 to 6 in) long and arranged in pairs along the length.
-They fall in the dry season to conserve water, leaving the branches bare until the rainy season, when the new leaves emerge.
+They drop their leaves in the dry season to conserve water, leaving the branches bare until the rainy season, when new leaves emerge.

 Tiny, inconspicuous white flowers soon follow the new leaves, borne in loose clusters at the tips of the branches.
 These are succeeded by small, woody, egg-shaped capsules that turn brown when mature, then split open inside-out to expel their seed, which are winged for wind dispersal.

-The heartwood is pinkish- to red-brown, sometimes with a purple tinge and is sought after for building interior cabinets and shelves and making wooden cigar boxes.
-Selected roundwood lengths are sliced for decorative veneer and for making plywood.
+Furniture and cabinets - The heartwood is pinkish to red-brown, sometimes with a purple tinge, and is sought after for building interior cabinets and shelves.

-An essential oil is steam-distilled from waste-wood material collected from sawmills.
-Known as 'Cedrela oil', it is a greenish-yellow to olive-coloured liquid with a pleasing and powerful dry-woody aroma, reminding of cedarwood oil, a commercially important essential oil derived from various cold-climate conifers.
-It is used mainly as a fragrance for soaps, disinfectants and air fresheners.
+Essential oil - An essential oil is steam-distilled from waste wood material collected from sawmills.
+Known as 'Cedrela oil', it is a greenish-yellow to olive-coloured liquid with a pleasing, powerful dry-woody aroma reminiscent of cedarwood oil, a commercially important essential oil derived from various cold-climate conifers.

-West Indian cedar's overexploitation of its wood has led to its listing as a vulnerable tree species by the International Union for Conservation of Nature and Natural Resources (IUCN).
-This brings attention to the need to protect the dwindling number of wild trees.
+Species conservation - Overexploitation of West Indian Cedar has led to its listing as a vulnerable species by the International Union for Conservation of Nature and Natural Resources (IUCN).
+Cultivating it in home gardens and on farms can help ease pressure on dwindling wild populations.

-Grows naturally and makes good development as a timber tree in moderately humid subtropical and tropical climates, generally areas with annual lows of 15 to 25°C, annual highs of 25 to 35°C, annual rainfall of 1200 to 3500 mm and a dry season of 6 months or less, extending to 9 months with irrigation or groundwater.
+Grows naturally and develops well as a timber tree in moderately humid subtropical and tropical climates, generally areas with annual lows of 15 to 25°C, annual highs of 25 to 35°C, annual rainfall of 1200 to 3500 mm and a dry season of 6 months or less, extending to 9 months with irrigation or groundwater.

-Areas with 2000 mm or more annual rainfall are preferred for timber plantations, as the trees are fast-growing and produce long straight trunks.
-However, this is usually at the expense of natural resistance to rot, decay and wood-boring insects.
+Areas with 2000 mm or more annual rainfall are preferred for timber plantations, as the trees grow fast and produce long, straight trunks.
+However, this usually comes at the expense of natural resistance to rot, decay, and wood-boring insects.

-In Jamaica, West Indian cedar grows naturally at elevations from near sea level of up 1025 m (3360 ft), in areas where the average low of the warmest month is 17°C (63°F) or above.
+In Jamaica, West Indian Cedar grows naturally at elevations from near sea level to 1025 m (3360 ft), where the average low of the warmest month is 17°C (63°F) or above.

 New plants are usually started from seed, which have a high germination rate.
-Seedlings and trees grow quickly, performing best on free-draining clay-loam, loam, sandy-loam, loamy-sand and limestone soils of a slightly acid to alkaline nature, generally with a pH of 6.0 to 8.0, and on sites with full to partial sun exposure.
+Seedlings and trees grow quickly, performing best in free-draining clay loam, loam, sandy loam, loamy sand, and limestone soils that are slightly acid to alkaline, generally with a pH of 6.0 to 8.0, and on sites with full to partial sun exposure.
 Trees have poor tolerance to slow-draining or waterlogged soils.

-The thin paper-like seed germinate readily and are designed for dispersal by wind, carrying them afar.
-Its ability to spread outside cultivation has made it a problem weed in some areas, mainly where it is an introduced species and can disrupt the natural ecology.
-It is assessed as a high weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
+The thin, paper-like seeds germinate readily and are designed for wind dispersal, carrying them far.
+Its ability to spread outside cultivation has made it a problem weed in some areas, mainly where it is introduced and can disrupt natural ecology.
+The Hawaii Pacific Weed Risk Assessment (HPWRA) project assesses it as a high weed-risk species for Hawaii.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston